Nobella-Nyarari-Ejiofor/challenge/README.md

 - Verify cluster installation and high availability ie by rebooting one load balancer and checking if the virtual IP address is attached to the alternate load balancer  ie using: IP a s, or a journalctl of Keepalived.

 ### Monitoring setup for servers
 Use of Zabbix monitoring.
 A separate server can be used as the Zabbix server.
 SNMP, and IPMI can send alerts to the Zabbix server without the need to deploy an agent.
 If need be, the Zabbix agent can be deployed on all the servers and the Zabbix server collects all the metrics on the servers in the cluster.
 Suppose more metrics are needed rather than the OS level.
 In that case, metrics from the BMC can be collected using external scripts ie  the Redfish plugin which collects metrics on the physical state of the server ie the temperature of the server.
+The logs can be sent to Grafana for detailed visualization.

 ### Centralized logging  with EFK
 EFK - Elastic search, Fluentd and Kibana.<br>
 Elasticsearch - stores indexes and logs data.<br>
-Fluentd - Log collector that collects and forwards logs to Elasticsearch.<br>
+Fluentdbit - Log collector that collects and forwards logs to Elasticsearch.<br>
 Kibana - A web interface to visualize and explore log data stored in Elasticsearch.<br>
+#### Implementation of EFK
+Rancher can be used to manage Kubernetes and installation of EFK stack using Helm.
+Helm charts can deploy the EFK stack on the cluster.
+Elastic search can be set up as a cluster with pods - stateful set due to the need for persistent data for logs, Kibana - a deployment with one replica and  Fluentbit(a lightweight logging shipper) as a daemon set, a pod on each worker node  and listens to the logs running on the pods.
+The EFK can be deployed on a different namespace specified in our helm installation.
+Rancher can be downloaded using docker and accessed using an IP address that is reachable from all the worker nodes in our cluster.
+On Rancher, I can launch a pre-defined Helm Chart for EFK.
+A storage class can be defined in the Rancher configuration if NFS was used in our cluster, Load balancer communication and Fluentbit in our Rancher configuration.
+The Kibana dashboard can be accessed from a NodePort and configuration of the cluster index can be done.
+Creation of a timestamp and index pattern can be done on Kubana and logs from the cluster, individual pods and various fields can be viewed and visualisations.
+A filter can be enabled on Kibana to fetch property-specific logs.

 # Setting up a big-data streaming data service